How to succeed in the Kubestronaut exam

-In this article, I will analyze the content and question trends of the five exams I took before becoming a Kubestronaut.
-All information is from six months ago (September 2024 to June 2025), so please check the latest information before using.
+This article analyzes the content and question trends of the five exams I took before becoming a Kubetronaut.
+Please note that all of this information is from six months ago (September 2024 to June 2025), so please check for the latest information before using it.

 Introduction

-Kubestronaut is a title given to individuals who pass all five Kubernetes-related certifications offered by the Cloud Native Computing Foundation (CNCF).
+Kubestronaut is a title awarded to individuals who have passed all five Kubernetes-related certifications offered by the Cloud Native Computing Foundation (CNCF).

 Specifically, you must simultaneously hold five valid certifications: CKA (Certified Kubernetes Administrator), CKAD (Certified Kubernetes Application Developer), CKS (Certified Kubernetes Security Specialist), KCNA (Kubernetes and Cloud Native Associate), and KCSA (Kubernetes and Cloud Security Associate).

-The CNCF recognizes community members who reach this status as "Kubestronauts," complete with a special jacket.
+The CNCF recognizes community members who reach this status as "Kubestronauts" and presents them with a special jacket.

-Since the CKS exam content was updated in 2024, I felt that there were still not enough specific strategies in Japanese, so I decided to write this article.
+Since the CKS exam content was updated in 2024, I felt there were still few detailed articles in Japanese on how to prepare for the exam, so I decided to write this article.

-In particular, I will provide a more detailed explanation of the CKS, which I have retaken.
+In particular, I will provide a more detailed explanation of CKS, which I have had to retake.

 Preparation common to all exams

-Of these, CKA, CKAD, and CKS are practical exams that require command operations, while KCNA and KCSA are multiple choice exams.
+Of these, CKA, CKAD, and CKS are practical exams requiring command operation, while KCNA and KCSA are multiple-choice exams.

-The most noticeable thing about this application is the delay in operation.
+The most important thing to be aware of with this application is the delay in operation.

-The perceived delay is about 80ms to 150ms, and even a slight decrease in response speed makes it difficult to complete all the questions within the time limit.
+There is a noticeable delay of approximately 80ms to 150ms, and even a slight decrease in response speed makes it difficult to complete all the problems within the time limit.

 The only solution to this problem is thorough practice.

-- As soon as you see the title and text of the problem, you can immediately imagine what the problem is, the commands you should use, the manifest you should create, and examples from official documentation you should refer to.
+- The moment I see the title and body of the problem, I can instantly recall the intent of the problem, the commands to use, the manifest to create, and examples of official documentation to refer to.

-- Avoid mistakes when copying and pasting between the terminal and the browser.In particular, on Mac, operations differ depending on the OS and browser, such as not being able to use Command+C/V, so it is important to practice sufficiently in the Killer.sh mock exam environment provided when purchasing the exam.
+- Avoid making mistakes when copying and pasting between the terminal and browser.Especially on Macs, the operation differs depending on the OS and browser (for example, Command+C/V may not be available), so it is important to practice thoroughly using the Killer.sh practice test environment provided when you purchase the exam.

-- Even if you have taken the exam before, we recommend uninstalling the PSI Secure Browser and reinstalling it.
-For added security, restart your PC after installation.
-I once had a problem where the application wouldn't start.
+- Even if you have taken the exam before, it is recommended that you uninstall and reinstall PSI Secure Browser.
+Restarting your PC after installation will provide extra peace of mind.
+I personally experienced a problem where the application wouldn't launch.

-- We strongly recommend that you prepare a backup PC in case of any PC problems.
+- We strongly recommend preparing a backup PC in case of any unexpected PC problems.

 - The use of earphones or headphones is not permitted during the exam.
-I had a problem with the microphone on my personal computer, so I tried to take the exam with headphones, but the proctor told me to remove them.
-I quickly switched to my company computer and was fine, but it's important to check that your microphone is working beforehand.
+I tried to take the exam with headphones because there was a problem with the microphone on my personal PC, but the examiner instructed me to remove them.
+I quickly switched to my company PC and avoided any problems, but it is essential to check that the microphone is working beforehand.

-Taking into account the variety of study materials and the difficulty of the exam questions, my personal ranking is as follows:
+Based on an overall evaluation of the abundance of learning materials and the difficulty level of the exam questions, my personal ranking is as follows:

-CKS > KCSA > CKAD > CKA > KCNA
+CKS > KCSA > CKAD > CKA > KCNACKA (Certified Kubernetes Administrator) Guide

-As with all practical exams, the key to passing the CKA is the amount of practice you put in.
-Practice so that you cover the test topics comprehensively.
+As with all practical exams, the key to passing the CKA is simply practice.
+Practice to comprehensively cover the entire exam syllabus.

-The number of questions will vary, but as of 2024, it appears that there will likely be around 16 to 21 questions on the exam.
+The number of questions varies, but as of 2024, it seems that there are usually between 16 and 21 questions.

-- Killer.sh practice exams (2 exams) included with exam purchase
+- Two practice exams using Killer.sh are included with the purchase of the exam.

 The recommended order of practice is as follows:

-- First, complete all the community-created practice problems at least twice.
+- First, solve all the community-created practice problems at least twice.

-- Next, take one Killer.sh test and analyze your results and answers in detail.
-Summarize the key points for each question.
-The session is valid for 36 hours, so you can try again as many times as you like within the time limit.
-We recommend taking the test three times.
+- Next, take one Killer.sh test and analyze the scoring results and answers in detail.
+Summarize the key points for each question in your own words.
+The session is valid for 36 hours, so you can try it multiple times within that time.
+We recommend solving it repeatedly about three times.

-- Finally, you'll take a second attempt at Killer.sh.
-If you can score 90 or above, you'll be fully prepared for the real exam.
-This session is also limited to 36 hours, so it's best to launch it just before the real exam.
+- Finally, we'll attempt Killer.sh for the second time.
+If you can score 90 points or higher here, you can be confident that you're fully prepared for the actual exam.
+This session is also limited to 36 hours, so it's most effective to start it right before the actual exam.

-The mock exam is set to be slightly more difficult than the actual exam.
+The practice exams are set to be slightly more difficult than the actual exam.

-If you practice repeatedly, you can get almost perfect scores.
+etcdWith repeated practice, you can almost get a perfect score.
 (Author's score)

 CKAD (Certified Kubernetes Application Developer) Strategy

-The author took the CKAD exam after the CKA, so some points may not be of any use to him, but he will explain based on his experience.
+Since I took the CKAD exam after the CKA exam, some points may not be relevant to your situation, but I will explain based on that experience.

-- Killer.sh practice exams (2 exams) included with exam purchase
+- Two practice exams using Killer.sh are included with the purchase of the exam.

-The practice procedure is the same as CKA.
+The practice method is the same as for CKA.

-If you have passed the CKA, you may be able to pass the CKAD without any special preparation, but since it is a race against time, it is wise to practice to improve your answering speed.
+If you have passed the CKA, you may be able to pass the CKAD without any special preparation, but since it will be a race against time, it is wise to improve your answering speed through practice.

 CKS (Certified Kubernetes Security Specialist) Strategy

-CKS was the most challenging qualification and the only one I had to retake.
+The CKS was the most challenging certification I've ever had, and the only one I had to retake.

-The biggest feature of CKS is that there are very few past exam questions to refer to (as they were updated at the end of 2024).
+The most distinctive feature of CKS is the extremely limited number of past exam questions available for reference.
+(As they were updated at the end of 2024)

-However, the knowledge tested is in line with the exam scope.
+However, the knowledge tested is consistent with the exam syllabus.

-The number of questions is around 16 to 18, and if there are more than this it will be difficult to complete them all within the time limit.
+The number of questions is around 16 to 18; any more than that and it will be difficult to complete within the time limit.

-I got 66% on the first try, but I was 1% short.
+I got 66% on my first try, but I was just 1% short.

 Reference materials and how to use them

-- Ideal for practicing operating the exam environment.
+- It's ideal for practicing operating a test environment.

-- The questions on the following themes are similar in concept to the questions on the actual exam, so it will be helpful to have a solid understanding of how to solve them.
+- The following problems are similar in concept to the actual exam questions, so it will be helpful to thoroughly understand how to solve them.

 - Apiserver Security